Idaeon is one classical salon-style class that provides 2.5 high school credits.

 Artist & Composer Study (1/2 Fine Arts or Elective credit)

 Note: It is up to you, the homeschooling parent, to determine which credits you’ll grant on your student’s transcript.
-For the 2024-25 school year, I recommend American or Modern English Literature, American or Modern History, and either Informal Logic or Philosophy as an elective.
+For the 2025-26 school year, I recommend Ancient or World Literature, Ancient or World History, and either Informal Logic or Philosophy as an elective.

 Idaeon’s 3-Year Cycle